-New and existing homes collectively account for 17% of UK greenhouse gas emissions and, while considerable progress has been made, more must be done to decarbonise homes to help to meet the Government's commitment to achieve net zero by 2050.
-The introduction of a Future Homes Standard for England by 2025 will make sure that new-build homes are future-proofed with low-carbon heating and high levels of energy efficiency.
-Once the supply has been decarbonised, the expectation is that all homes built to this standard will produce no operational carbon dioxide, with 75% to 80% lower emissions than those built to current Building Regulations standards.
-In Barnsley, this is expected to be a standard for all new-build homes.
-Through Barnsley Zero 40/ Zero 45, the council has committed to making itself a net zero organisation by 2040, with the whole borough net zero by 2045, ahead of the national target.
+Develop Low Carbon New Build Options - New and existing homes collectively account for 17% of UK greenhouse gas emissions and while considerable progress has been made, more must be done to decarbonise homes to help to meet the Government's commitment to achieve net zero by 2050.
+The introduction of a Future Homes Standard for England by 2025 will ensure that new build homes are future proofed with low carbon heating and high levels of energy efficiency, and once the supply has been decarbonised the expectation is that all homes built to this standard will produce no operational carbon dioxide, with 75% to 80% lower emissions than those built to current Building Regulations standards.
+In Barnsley, this is expected to be a standard for all new-built homes.
+Through Barnsley Zero 40/ Zero 45, the Council has committed to making itself a net zero organisation by 2040, with the whole borough net zero by 2045, ahead of the national target.

-For housing, this means (a) raising standards in the design, efficiency and the build quality of housing to reduce carbon emissions in development, delivery and use by signposting developers to the Sustainable Construction and Climate Change Adaptation Supplementary Planning Document; (b) making sure all new build council homes, and those delivered by our affordable housing providers, are delivered to the Barnsley Low-Carbon Standard; and, (c) exploring opportunities to make the best use of the borough's natural assets and industry by-products to enable innovative heat networks and solutions.
-Developing low-carbon new build options will also reduce energy costs for residents, address fuel poverty and provide warm and healthy homes.
-The ambitions of Sustainable Barnsley cut across each of the four pillars of the Housing Strategy.
+For housing, this means (a) raising standards in the design, efficiency and the build quality of housing to reduce carbon emissions in development, delivery and use by signposting developers to the Sustainable Construction and Climate Change Adaptation Supplementary Planning Document; (b) ensuring that all new build Council homes (and those delivered by our Affordable Housing Providers) are delivered to the Barnsley Low Carbon Standard; and, (c) exploring opportunities to make the best use of the Borough's natural assets and industry by-products to enable innovative heat networks and solutions.
+Developing low carbon new build options will also reduce energy costs for residents, address fuel poverty and provide warm and healthy homes for Barnsley residents.
+The ambitions of Sustainable Barnsley cut across each of the 4 pillars of the Housing Strategy.